UtrechtUniversity/yoda-clienttools/README.md

   --offline-check, -c   Check mode (offline): verify CSV format only.
 Does not connect to iRODS and does not create groups --online-check, -C    Check mode (online): verify CSV format and that groups do not exist.
 Does not create groups.
-  --allow-update, -u    Allows existing groups to be updated --verbose, -v         Show information as extracted from CSV file
+  --allow-update, -u    Allows existing groups to be updated --delete, -d          Delete group members not in CSV file --verbose, -v         Show information as extracted from CSV file

         The CSV file is expected to include the following labels in its header (the first row):